Ramish93/AWS-Cloud-Practioner-Prep/README.md

         > provides cloud based iSCSI volume to local applications and its stored on cloud.
      3. file gateway
         > enables you to store file in amazon s3 while keeping some files for cache and low latency
-   - AWS dataSync: it here how you set you integration of data from your datacenter to AWS.
+   - AWS dataSync: its to show how you set you integration of data from your datacenter to AWS.
      - it works by deploying VM on your network.
      - integrates with S3, EFS, FSx.
      - great speed trasfer due to custom protocole AWS has developed.